 Hi!
-Welcome to my blog!
+Thanks for visiting my blog!

 1) Thyroid: I only had a working thyroid until I was five.
-I developed hyperthyroidism seemingly out of nowhere, and the local doctor wanted to remove my thyroid.
+I developed hyperthyroidism out of nowhere, and the local doctor wanted to remove my thyroid.
 My mother looked up the possible side effects of thyroid removal in kids and freaked out: morbid obesity, severely stunted physical and mental growth, and other pleasant things.

-2) Endometriosis: When I was in my late teens, I had serious pelvic pain, and I began my history of self-diagnosis by deciding I had endometriosis.
+2) Endometriosis: When I was in my late teens, I had horrific pelvic pain, and I began my history of self-diagnosis by deciding I had endometriosis.
 My gynecologist, who had the worst possible name for a gynecologist (Dr. Penisi), refused to listen to me, so I found another gyno who diagnosed it through laparoscopic surgery.
 At the time, there were three medications for endometriosis: birth control pills (which can cause candida overgrowth, which can make endometriosis worse); Danocrine, which causes anxiety, weight gain, depression, and sprouting facial hair; and Lupron.
 Even in those earliest days of the Internet, Lupron had its very own “Lupron Victims Page,” although my doctor said it was perfectly safe.
-After I ditched that doctor, I found a real endometriosis specialist, and over the years I’ve had three more minimally invasive laparoscopic surgeries.
+After I ditched that doctor, I found a real endometriosis specialist, and over the years I’ve had three more laparoscopic surgeries.

 I stuck it out for seven more months, wearing finger-to-elbow braces on each arm.
 I kept hoping my physical therapy would kick in, but in the end I had to leave the job.
 By the time I left, I had carpal tunnel syndrome, cubital tunnel syndrome, radial tunnel syndrome, and tendinitis.

 4) Lyme: After I left the job that caused my repetitive strain injury, I decided to go to grad school to find a career that would be easier on my arms.
 I was getting straight As and loved the program, but somehow I herniated a disk in my lower back.
 The resulting screaming agony led me to get a bunch of MRIs, which showed more herniated disks.
-Still, no doctors wanted to operate on my back because the herniations were small, and they couldn’t figure out why they were causing me such misery.
+No doctor wanted to operate on my back because the herniations were small and they couldn’t figure out why they were causing me such misery.
 Finally, because of my pain and my sensitivity to smells, light, and sounds, I was diagnosed with fibromyalgia.
 I quit grad school.
 I was studying to be an English teacher, and it was obvious my body couldn’t handle it.

 But the fibromyalgia was not, as I had been told, due to “unknown causes.”
 The doctor who diagnosed it neglected to emphasize that I had had a positive Lyme disease Western blot test.
 Her exact words: “You have a few positive bands on the Western blot, but I don’t think it means anything.”
 Mind you, this was one of the crappy Lyme tests, the ones with so many false negatives.
-I was positive on the “new infection” (IgM) part of the test even according to the standards of the CDC, yet she dismissed the test, possibly because I did not have exactly five IgG (past infection) bands the CDC also requires (these tests were designed for survey and not diagnostic purposes, but they are used for diagnosis even though they are notoriously inaccurate).
-She told me Lyme tests have many false positives, which I now know to be untrue; false negatives are the real problem.
+I was positive on the “new infection” (IgM) part of the test even according to the standards of the CDC, yet she dismissed the test, possibly because I did not have the exactly five IgG (past infection) bands the CDC requires (these tests were designed for survey and not diagnostic purposes, but they are used for diagnosis even though they are notoriously inaccurate).
+She told me Lyme tests have many false positives, which I now know to be a lie.
+False negatives are the real problem.
 She didn’t even give me the few weeks of doxycycline that many mainstream doctors believe is enough to cure Lyme.
 She sent me home with a prescription for pain meds and the news that I would have fibromyalgia forever.

-1) nickel (the most common metal to cause allergies)
+1) nickel (the most common metal to cause allergies)(also a fairly common allergy, but less well known.

-2) gold (also a fairly common allergy, but less well known.
-Gold had the dubious distinction of being voted the 2001 “Contact Allergen of the Year” — this is like Miss Universe for allergens.)
+2) gold – Gold had the dubious distinction of being voted the 2001 “Contact Allergen of the Year” — this is like Miss Universe for allergens.)

-2) two preservatives found in beauty products, diazolidinyl urea and methyldibromonglutaronitrile/phenoxyethanol (that took me a while to learn how to spell)
+3) two preservatives found in beauty products, diazolidinyl urea and methyldibromonglutaronitrile/phenoxyethanol (that took me a while to learn how to spell)

-4) two dental compounds, methyl methacrylate and 4-tolyl-diethanolamine
+5) two dental compounds, methyl methacrylate and 4-tolyl-diethanolamine

 1) all milk, even goat milk

-And some food sensitivities, including:
+And food sensitivities, including:

 I now have an app which tells me which skincare products I can use, and I follow a low-carb, low-histamine, no-sugar, dairy-free, gluten-free, very boring diet.

 I spent the first few years of my illness undiagnosed, coping with pain and and not dealing with the root causes.
 Coping with pain takes a lot of time and money: acupuncture, physical therapy, osteopathy — you name it, I’ve tried it.